etotheipi/BitcoinArmory/README.md

 ## Development

-Unlike most open source projects, development takes place in the dev branch and only tagged releases are merge back into master.
+Unlike most open source projects, development takes place in the dev branch and only tagged releases are merged back into master.

 ## Donations